Kālua: Cooking method

 Traditionally, a hardwood fire is built inside a pit large enough to contain the food to be cooked, the stones, and the vegetation used to cover the food.
 Stones are placed on top of the fire in the pit, taking around two to three hours to reach their maximum temperature.
 Most important is the selection of stones that contain very little moisture to avoid stones exploding from the steam generated by the heat.
 Once the stones have become extremely hot, they are spread out over the coals and the pit is lined with vegetation, such as banana trees, that have been pounded to make them pliable.
-A layer of ti leaves (Cordyline fruticosa) would then be spread over the layer of pounded vegetation and the food to be cooked placed on top.
-Meat to be cooked would be salted and in the instance of cooking a whole pig, some hot stones would also be placed inside the body cavity to ensure the meat is fully cooked.
+A layer of ti leaves (Cordyline fruticosa) is then spread over the layer of pounded vegetation and the food to be cooked placed on top.
+The meat to be cooked is salted and, if cooking a whole pig, some hot stones are placed inside the body cavity to ensure the meat is fully cooked.

 To maintain even heating and to retain the meat's natural moisture, the meat is covered with more layers of vegetation such as ti and banana leaves, then covered with a layer of soil at least several inches deep ensuring that no steam escapes.
 The layers of vegetation covering the food must extend past the edges of the pit to ensure the food is not contaminated by the soil it is buried under.
 The meat is then left to cook in the pit for several hours.
 When the meat is fully cooked, it is removed from the imu and shredded.